 plus $14 per person county, state and federal river access fees.

-Trip Includes: 2 nights camping, 5 delicious meals, and 2 days of rafting, the Lower Gorge Run the first day followed by the Chili Bar Run the second day.
+Trip Includes: 2 nights camping (cabin tents & river tents are an additional cost), 5 delicious meals, and 2 days of rafting, the Lower Gorge Run the first day followed by the Chili Bar Run the second day.

 Our trip begins with breakfast followed by a a brief trip orientation and safety talk.
 Afterwards we will begin our 13 mile journey down the Lower Gorge of the South Fork American which begins as we float a swift but mellow section of the river allowing everyone to perfect their paddling skills in preparation for the challenging American River Gorge.
 After a delicious 'deli-style lunch (on midweek trips we have lunch at our camp prior to begining the trip) we enter the Gorge where in quick succession we will bounce, yell, get wet and laugh through Fowler’s Rock, Satan’s Cesspool, Haystack Canyon, Bouncing Rock and Hospital Bar Rapids.
 Our journey ends on the warm, still waters of Folsom Lake where an awaiting bus or van shuttles you back to the EarthTrek Camp where you can relax and enjoy a complimentary beer and hors d'oeuvres as our guides prepare a dinner feast.
 After dinner we present an entertaining slide and video show where you can see yourself rafting the biggest rapids of the day.